THE PSYCHOLOGY OF SOCIAL MEDIA PART 3

 - Communal Relationships: The kind of relationship between true friends, without bribes or power.
 These relationships stand on trust and are “propelled along by deep-rooted goodwill and shared common ground” (Imglance).

 Consider a large archery target: aiming for the outside edges of the target is like marketing for an exchange relationship.
-Shooting for numbers leaves the people on the fringe, easily won-over by the next business that offers an incentive for a Facebook “like.”
-Aim your social media marketing at people (vs. numbers)–the humanity that runs through each of us–that is the bull’s-eye.
+Shooting for numbers leaves the people on the fringe, easily won-over by the next business that offers an incentive for a Facebook like.
+Instead, aim straight for the bullseye- marketing at people vs. the numbers.
+The humanity that runs through each of us–that is the bull’s-eye.

-Social media, meet the Temporal Parietal Junction (TPJ).
+Marketers, meet the Temporal Parietal Junction (TPJ).
 This handy little area of the brain is what drives information sharing.
 Its activation connects us to the thoughts of others and compels us to feel empathy.
 Researchers at UCLA concluded that what drives us to share, and what ultimately leads to virality, comes from our TPJs going into overdrive.
 It’s not the raw visual appeal of an idea or an image that causes individuals to share, but rather how the individual perceived others might enjoy the idea or image in front of them.

 “We’re wired to want to share information with other people.
 I think that is a profound statement about the social nature of our minds.
 Good ideas turn on the mentalizing system[…] They make us want to tell other people.” –Matthew Lieberman, UCLA